siilieva/sndsw/README.md

     sndsw /bin/bash
     ```
     The option `-e DISPLAY=unix$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix` forwards graphics from the docker to your local system (similar to `ssh -X`).
 The option `-v /local_workdir:/image_workdir` mounts `/local_workdir` on the local system as `/image_workdir` within docker.

-# Contributing Code

-All packages are managed in Git and GitHub.
-Please either use the web interface to create pull requests or issues, or [send patches via email](https://git-send-email.io/).

-If your changes would also benefit [FairShip](https://github.com/ShipSoft/FairShip), please consider making a pull-request for your changes there.
-We can then pick up the changes from FairShip automatically.